 Most banks will leave legal action to the last resort.
-First, the credit card company will contact the cardholder and ask him/her to make payments and also give the defaulter a reasonable amount of time to atleast make a minimum payment.
-As a last step towards recovery of dues, credit card companies will file a civil case.
+First, the credit card company will contact the cardholder and ask him/her to make payments and also give the defaulter a reasonable amount of time to at least make a minimum payment.
+As the last step towards the recovery of dues, credit card companies will file a civil case.
 Generally, criminal cases cannot be filed for civil disputes.

 As a general norm, it is better not to miss credit card bill payments as it will significantly affect the credit score of the individual.
 Banks tend to give customers a 60 day to 90 day grace period to make payments.
 During this period a penalty interest rate will be charged for late payment of bill.